heisenware/vrpc-js/README.md

 foundation of complex digitization projects in the area of (I)IoT or Cloud-Computing.

-> This open-source project is professionally managed and supported by
+> VRPC is professionally managed and supported by
 > [Heisenware GmbH](https://heisenware.com).

 ## This is VRPC for Javascript (Node.js and Browser)